sourcegraph/handbook/content/departments/cloud/technical-docs/operations.md

 - Open a PR to update the golden file and merge it
 - Visit [GitHub Actions - reload instances](https://github.com/sourcegraph/deploy-sourcegraph-managed/actions/workflows/reload_instance.yml)
-- Click `Run workflow` (omit customer slug unless you only want to target a specific customer) and it will run `mg sync artifacts` then reload deployment on each instance
+- Click `Run workflow` (omit customer slug unless you only want to target a specific customer) and it will run `mi sync artifacts` then reload deployment on each instance

 ### Update application config across all instances